KnapsackPro/docs.knapsackpro.com/_posts/2017-07-17-when-distributed-locks-might-be-helpful-in-ruby-on-rails-application.md

 This way I was able to reproduce the problem in development and I had a script thanks to that I could verify if a future fix will be working.

-## How to deal with concurrent problem
+## How to deal with concurrency problem

 <img src="/images/blog/posts/when-distributed-locks-might-be-helpful-in-ruby-on-rails-application/dining_philosophers_problem.jpg" style="width:250px;float:right;" />

 The first thing that came to my mind was that maybe I should write myself some sort of solution.
 The test file work queue is stored in Redis so I was wondering maybe I could do something on the Redis level to ensure the work queue is created only once.

-I quickly realized that none of my ideas sound reasonable to solve the problem then I looked for options how people deal with the concurrent problem.
+I quickly realized that none of my ideas sound reasonable to solve the problem then I looked for options how people deal with the concurrency problem.

 Basically, the conclusion after my research was: